 Next Vacay Competitors

 Next Vacay is not the only player in the airline-discount-alert-by-email-game.
-Here are their major competitors and who should use them.
+Here are their major competitors for flight alert programs and who should use them.

 Scott’s Cheap Flights